Dnyarri/PyPNM/README.md

 2. [PyPNM at PyPI](https://pypi.org/project/PyPNM/) - installing PyPN with `pip`.
 Does not contain viewer example etc., only core converter, but provides regular `pip`-driven automated updates.

-3. [PyPNM at Github](https://github.com/Dnyarri/PyPNM/) containing example viewer application, illustrating using `list2bin` to produce data for Tkinter `PhotoImage(data=...)` to display, as well as opening/saving various portable map formats.
+3. [PyPNM main at Github](https://github.com/Dnyarri/PyPNM/) containing example viewer application, illustrating using `list2bin` to produce data for Tkinter `PhotoImage(data=...)` to display, as well as opening/saving various portable map formats.

 4. [PyPNM for Python 3.4 at Github](https://github.com/Dnyarri/PyPNM/tree/py34/) containing example viewer application, illustrating using `list2bin` to produce data for Tkinter `PhotoImage(data=...)` to display, as well as opening/saving various portable map formats.
 This particular version was tested and shown to work under Python 3.4, Windows XP.
 This particular distribution also contain [PyPNG](https://gitlab.com/drj11/pypng), providing universal pure Python viewer and converter for PNG and all flavour of PGM and PPM.